FLY BUDAPEST, TRANSFER TO KISKUNSAG NATIONAL PARK

 Unsurprisingly, on our first full day we have no need to venture far from our lodge.
 An area of short grassland holds good numbers of Sousliks, a hapless rodent which is the main food item of many of the local birds of prey.
 We visit an area where Bee-eaters nest in holes in the ground right next to the track, and these gorgeous birds allow close approach without being disturbed.
 They certainly decimate the local dragonfly population!

-The nearest small town not only offers the chance of a coffee or cold drink but often plays host to a roosting Long-eared Owl and a pair of Syrian Woodpeckers.
+The nearest small town offers the chance of a coffee or cold drink - and often plays host to a pair of Syrian Woodpeckers.

 After getting to grips with the wildlife near the lodge, we will head a little further afield the next day - although none of the drives are especially long, with nowhere more than an hour or so from Kondor.